jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 Sometimes this 'gap' is the result of systems not equipped to register the data.
 They simply lack the capacity to do so.

-An example of this are health systems and (their lack of) mortality data, which you can read more about in the comment published in BMJ ['A lack of quality statistics is hiding the real heatwave death toll'](https://www.bmj.com/content/385/bmj.q1052) by Shetty D.
+The data could be registered, but it isn't detailed or of enough quality to tackle more specific subjects.
+You can read an example about it in the comment published in BMJ ['A lack of quality statistics is hiding the real heatwave death toll'](https://www.bmj.com/content/385/bmj.q1052) by Shetty D.

 Dysfunctional systems are unable to register data, and if they do, it is incomplete or not accurate.